lobotomizedDev/bain-fork/README.md

 2. Copy your image to the `images` directory:

     ```bash
-    cp ~/Pictures/output_image.png ~/.rain/images
+    cp ~/Pictures/output_image.png ~/.ruin/images
     ```

-3. Run Rain with the name of your image as an argument:
+3. Run Ruin with the name of your image as an argument:

     ```bash
-    rain output_image &
+    ruin output_image &
     ```

 ### Custom Color Scheme